HumanCellAtlas/metadata-schema/docs/jsonBrowser/type.md

 min_size_selected | Minimum cell or organelle size passing selection, in microns. | number | no |  | Minimum size selected |  | 70
 max_size_selected | Maximum cell or organelle size passing selection, in microns. | number | no |  | Maximum size selected |  | 90

-## ipsc_induction_protocol
+## iPCS induction protocol
-_Contains information on how a sample was treated to become an induced pluripotent stem cell._
+_Information about how a biomaterial is treated to become an induced pluripotent stem cell._

 Location: type/protocol/biomaterial_collection/ipsc_induction_protocol.json